ytmytm/1541-RAMBOardII/README.md

 ### Initial testing

 You can put back original ROM into daughterboard.
 You don't need to install ROM selection switch for initial tests.
-By default the upper part of ROM will be selected (`$8000-$FFFF` for 64K ROM configured for 2x24K(32K) banks).
+By default the upper half of ROM will be selected for 64K ROM configured for 2x24K(32K) banks).

 Your drive should start normally.